when life gives you lemons,

 We offer free consultations and if we take on your case, you pay nothing out of pocket for attorney’s fees and costs; the manufacturer of your defective vehicle will pay them for you.
 Our goal is to make you whole again, not take your money.
 That’s how you know we’re truly on your side.
 When you get paid, we get paid.

-With years of experience in this industry, 100% of my practice is dedicated to the lemon law.
-By choosing West Coast Lemons APC you’ll have an attorney on your side that knows how these manufacturers and their attorneys work, and most importantly will fight for you!
+With years of experience in this industry, 100% of our practice is dedicated to the California Lemon Law.
+By choosing West Coast Lemons APC you’ll have attorneys on your side that know how these manufacturers and their attorneys work, and most importantly will fight for you!

-Of course I'd love to tell you I'm the best lemon law attorney for your case, but I'd rather let my past clients do the talking
+Of course we’d love to tell you we’re the best lemon law attorneys for your case, but we’d rather let our past clients do the talking.

 Lemon Law 101